kazuibasou/KDD2020/README.md

 		./asm_hidden_compare youtube

-### `./asm_public_clusters_size <dataset>`
+### `./asm_public_clusters_size <graph>`
-Return the relative sizes of the largest public-cluster and the average absolute sizes of isolated public-clusters for specified values of *p* on a dataset.
+Return the relative sizes of the largest public-cluster and the average absolute sizes of isolated public-clusters of a target graph for specified values of *p*.

 - **Arguments:**

-	- *dataset* - youtube, orkut, facebook, or livejournal
+	- *graph* - youtube, orkut, facebook, or livejournal

 - **Experimental settings:**